WICG/storage-buckets/explainer.md

 100% of the origin quota will become a constraint to developers, disincentivizing the use of buckets.
 The Chrome team thinks developers should be able to use all available quota for an origin in one storage bucket.

+### Limit on Number of Buckets

+Bucket limits will be dynamically calculated by the amount of quota available for the origin and the minimum bucket size defined by the user agent.
+User agents are expected to support a minumum of 10 buckets, and have a hard limit of 10,000 buckets.

 ## Privacy and Security considerations